fiskl-accounting/help-docs/docs/getting-started/Journies/bank-data-import.md

 ---

-## Create Bank & Credit Card Ledger Account
+## Create Bank & Credit Card Ledger account

 Try our interactive demo to learn how to create a `Ledger Account` for your bank or credit card transactions.